 Consuming cannabis in this manner is known as dabbing, and a single dab is usually all that’s necessary to achieve a very elevated cannabis state of mind.
 Although some seasoned dab consumers may enjoy a second or even third dab, more is not usually necessary.

-Learn how to process cannabis-infused products when you enroll in Cannabis Training University, the leading cannabis college since 2009.
+Learn how to process cannabis-infused products when you enroll in Cannabis Training University, the leading marijuana school since 2009.